-The University of Massachusetts Dartmouth prepares students for admission to medical school through its Pre-medical Faculty Committee.
-Students interested in pursuing advanced degrees in medicine (dental, medical, and veterinary professional graduate programs) can select any UMass Dartmouth major.
-However, most students do select a science major, such as Medical Laboratory Science.
+UMass Dartmouth prepares undergraduate students for admission to medical and health-related professional programs through its Pre-medical/Pre-health Advising program.
+Students interested in pursuing advanced degrees in medicine (dental, medical, and veterinary professional graduate programs) can select any UMass Dartmouth major, but most students do select a science major, such as Medical Laboratory Science.

 Please also visit the Pre-medical/Pre-health Professions web page.

-Students interested in medicine identify themselves to members of the committee, and depending on their major, are assigned a "pre-med" advisor, who provides individual guidance for students as they navigate their undergraduate experience in preparing for medical school candidacy.
-As part of the medical school application, the Pre-med Committee interviews each applicant and writes a committee letter of recommendation to the professional schools of choice.
+Students interested in medicine identify themselves to members of the Pre-medical Faculty Committee, and depending on their major, are assigned a "pre-med" advisor, who provides individual guidance for students as they navigate their undergraduate experience in preparing for medical school candidacy.
+As part of the medical school application, the Pre-medical Faculty Committee interviews each applicant and writes a committee letter of recommendation to the professional schools of choice.
 UMass Dartmouth is fortunate to have a strong relationship with its medical school, UMass Medical.

 For students who wish to pursue more direct patient care but do not wish to attend medical or dental school, becoming a physician's assistant (PA) may be an option.
 The MLS Pre-medical committee advisors also advise MLS majors, as well as students from other majors, interested in PA school.